shixm-cloud/ENVR3002/Lab3.md

 T_{k+\frac12} = \frac(T_k + T_{k+1}}{2}
 \\]

-Because the hypsometric equation uses temperature directly, instead of calculating density as intermediate step, it is more convinient.
+Because the hypsometric equation uses temperature directly, instead of calculating density as an intermediate step, it is more convinient.